-Show lonely children that their parents in prison have not forgotten them
+Show children that their parents in prison have not forgotten them.

 Angel Tree® has been a ministry of Prison Fellowship for 30 years.
 What began as a small outreach to prisoners’ children in a Birmingham, Alabama, mall has grown to be a ministry that brings Christmas gifts and the Gospel to thousands of children across the nation.

 And the ministry is about more than gifts.
 It is about building redemptive relationships between churches and hurting families.
 But to really understand the value of the effort, it is important to understand the world of a prisoner’s child.

 No child is ever prepared for the arrest and incarceration of their father or mother.
 When a parent goes to prison, a child’s world is torn apart.
 Nothing makes sense and the child despairs for the survival of his family.

 Loneliness is a huge issue.
 When Mom or Dad is arrested, the caregiver left behind must carry out the roles of both mother and father.
 Working long hours to make ends meet, the remaining parent typically has less time to spend with the kids.
 When they are most in need of support, most prisoners’ children are isolated and alone.